apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

    Can be `snappy` or `none`.
 The value defaults to `snappy`.
 * `log_compression` : The type of compression to apply to the log records.
    Can be `snappy` or `none`.
 The value defaults to `snappy`.

+### Support Platforms

+The LevelDB store uses a JNI driver on Linux, OS X, and supported Windows versions, but falls back to an experimental pure Java driver on other platforms.

+The supported Windows versions are Vista, Server 2008 and later that have the MS VC++ 2010 Redistributable package installed:

+* If your running a 32 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
+* If your running a 64 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/details.aspx?id=14632)

 ###### BDB Store